saurabh-annadate/IBM-HR-Analytics-Employee-Attrition-Performance/README.md

 ## Instructions
-The ipython(attrition.ipyb) notebook is self explanatory.
+The ipython notebook(IBMAttrition.ipynb) is self explanatory.
 Run each cell sequentially.